jefferyokpala/MySQL-Project-Ecommerce-Online-Sales/README.md

 ## Business Task

-Data cleaning, feature engineering, and exploratory data analysis of Online ecommerce sales data using MySQL Workbench
+Data cleaning, feature engineering, and exploratory data analysis of Online ecommerce sales data to find sales and revenue trends to optimize operations.

 ## Tool